 Specific types of personality disorders are treated differently.

-Schizotypal personality disorder may be treated with antipsychotic drugs (used to treat schizophrenia—see Schizophrenia and Delusional Disorder: Antipsychotic Drugs) and individual therapy.
+Schizotypal personality disorder may be treated with antipsychotic drugs (used to treat schizophrenia—see Antipsychotic drugs) and individual therapy.
 Therapy (using reality testing) helps people view the external world as something distinct from their thoughts and feelings and helps them learn more appropriate ways to behave in various situations.
 The benefits of these therapies are modest.

 Borderline personality disorder may be treated with individual, group, family, and/or drug therapy.
 Such therapies can help reduce suicidal tendencies, the need for hospitalization, and use of the emergency department.
 They can also help relieve depression.
 One type of therapy is dialectical behavior therapy.
 This therapy provides weekly individual and group sessions and a therapist who is available 24 hours a day by telephone.
 In such calls, the therapist helps the caller resist urges to behave self-destructively.
 This therapy aims to help people find more appropriate ways of responding to stress.
 Another effective therapy is general psychiatric management.
 It provides weekly individual therapy sessions and sometimes drug therapy.
 Drugs that can help stabilize mood, particularly topiramate and lamotrigine (both anticonvulsants), may help, particularly in managing anger and changes in mood.